robinrob/rsmithio/_posts/2017-11-21-going-freelance.md

 A few years later, a colleague and good friend admitted that he was even making a small monthly income from the Android Market, for a couple of apps he had made in-between finishing his PhD and starting his first job.
-This excited me, whilst at the same time making myself field somewhat underachieving!
+This excited me, whilst at the same time making myself feel somewhat underachieving!
 However my priority at the time was to keep building software development and cloud technology experience, so I filed these ideas away in the back of my mind.

 A few years later, I found myself thinking about freelancing more and more, and eventually decided to set myself a firm target.
 I